Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: A Bayesian Framework for LTV Systems

 \section{A Bayesian Framework for LTV Systems}

 We formalize the analysis of LTV systems by treating the impulse response as a stochastic process within a Bayesian setting.
-This methodology assumes the system is probed by a known, deterministic input signal, and the randomness is folded entirely into the characterization of the system or medium.
+The system is probed by a known, deterministic input signal.
+Our primary modeling choice is to place the uncertainty in the impulse response itself, so that randomness is represented as an intrinsic property of the system or medium.
+When needed, an additional observation model can be layered on top of this latent channel model to account for measurement noise.
+This distinction allows the same posterior representation to describe both genuinely random channels and uncertainty about a deterministic but unknown channel.
+A key consequence is that the uncertainty induced at the output is shaped by the probing input through the posterior covariance of the impulse response, rather than arising solely as an additive signal-independent noise floor.